 - No criminal liability, but civil settlements over civil monetary penalties and recoupment;

 - Administrative penalties, including Medicare exclusions, billing privilege revocations, license suspensions or revocations, etc.

 - Criminal charges and potential penalties that may include anywhere from 0 to 10 years of incarceration in federal prison for each count of health care fraud.

 Under Investigation for Health Care Fraud in Houston or Texas?
 Call (713) 909-7323

-If you are the target of a health care fraud investigation, are facing enforcement actions that could result in further investigatory inquiries, or want to safeguard your medical contracts, billing practices, and compliance policies to reduce risks that you might one day be under investigation, Hendershot, Cannon & Hisey, P.C. can help.
+If you are the target of a health care fraud investigation, are facing enforcement actions that could result in further investigatory inquiries, or want to safeguard your medical contracts, billing practices, and compliance policies to reduce risks that you might one day be under investigation, Hendershot Cowart P.C. can help.
 Call (713) 909-7323 or contact us online to request a confidential consultation with an attorney.